aman-dhiman/Advent-of-Code-2017/README.md

 ### For eg:

-- Day 1 puzzle has only 1 part, so 1.py will suffice.
 - Day 2 puzzle has 2 parts, so 2part1.py will solve the first part and 2part2.py will solve the second one.
 - Day 6 has two parts too but only one file (6.py).
 So, 6.py will solve for both parts and output results separated by a space.